Ana-Ciobanu/SolveMath/README.md

 ## Notes

+**RBAC Summary:**
+    - All users are assigned the `user` role by default.
-- For demo purposes, the admin role is assigned to the user with username `admin`.
+    - The `admin` role is only assigned via the admin creation script and cannot be set through registration.
+    - JWT tokens include the user's role, which is checked for access to protected endpoints.